Biden says in State of Union that US is ‘unbowed, unbroken’

 People are also reading…

+Biden was declaring that two years after the Capitol attack, America's democracy was “unbowed and unbroken.”

+"The story of America is a story of progress and resilience," he was saying, according to excerpts released in advance by the White House, highlighting record job creation during his tenure as the country has emerged from the COVID-19 pandemic.

-With Republicans now in control of the House, Biden is pointing areas of bipartisan progress in his first two years in office, including on states' vital infrastructure and high tech manufacturing.
+Biden was also pointing to areas of bipartisan progress in his first two years in office, including on states' vital infrastructure and high tech manufacturing.
 And he says, "There is no reason we can’t work together in this new Congress.”

 “The people sent us a clear message.
 Fighting for the sake of fighting, power for the sake of power, conflict for the sake of conflict, gets us nowhere,” Biden is saying.
 “And that’s always been my vision for the country: to restore the soul of the nation, to rebuild the backbone of America — the middle class — to unite the country."